dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 ### Autograding

-Next, create a rubric to assess the quality of your essay; I'll give you some tips on this in class.
+Once you have a draft, create a rubric to assess the quality of your essay; I'll give you some tips on this in class.

 Use your rubric and ask ChatGPT to assess the quality of your essay.
-Improve the document in response to its feedback until it suggests that your essayis meeting the goals of the rubric.
+Improve the document in response to its feedback until it reports that your essay is meeting the goals of the rubric.

 ### Ethics Explainer